Aarya-Patel/Calender/README.md

 # Calender

 This was part of my CSC207 - Software Design course project that my team and I had built.
 It heavily focusses on the use of software design patterns and implementation.
+We built a calender app with a GUI interface that allows you to create events, alerts, memos, and tags to allow for searching, notifying and various other features.

 ## Important note
 * This program requires mysql database for storage.